tpasque/node_intro_assessment/README.md

 * D) none of the above
 * E) all of the above

 ###5.
-What do we mean when we say that Node has a single-threaded , non-blocking IO model ?  (free response) .
+What do we mean when we say that Node has a non-blocking IO model ?  (free response) .
 Give an example from class if you can remember it, or any other example of how this can work.